instead-hub/instead/doc/stead3_en.md

 its methods, or change variable values in this object.

 For example, the variable game.codepage contains the encoding of the source code games, and by default to "UTF-8".
-I do not recommend usingother encodings, but sometimes, the choice of encoding can be necessity.
+I do not recommend using other encodings, but sometimes, the choice of encoding can be necessity.

 The variable game.player -- contains the current player.